TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (5) “AMA” is the American medical association.

 (6) “Animal acupuncture” is acupuncture performed on any animal other than man.
-Animal acupuncture is authorized under the supervision of a doctor of veterinary medicine licensed in New Mexico and only under the guidelines of the rules of the New Mexico Veterinary Practice Act 61-14-1 to 61-14-20 NMSA 1978 and the rules of the New Mexico board of veterinary medicine 16.25.9.15 NMAC.
+Animal acupuncture is authorized under the supervision of a doctor of veterinary medicine licensed in New Mexico and only under the guidelines of the rules of the New Mexico Veterinary Practice Act Section 61-14-1 to 61-14-20 NMSA 1978 and the rules of the New Mexico board of veterinary medicine 16.25.9.15 NMAC.

 (9) “Auricular acupuncture detoxification” is an acupuncture related technique used only in the treatment and prevention of alcoholism, substance abuse and chemical dependency.
 Auricular acupuncture detoxification may be described or referred to as “auricular detoxification”, “acupuncture detoxification”, “auricular acupuncture detoxification”, or “acudetox”.